Harveys Lake, Vermont, USA

 - Statistics / Weather / Helpful Links

 Looking for Harveys Lake VT cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Harveys Lake may be one of the best-kept water secrets in Vermont’s Northeast Kingdom.
 The 350-acre lake has no publicly advertised amenities, making its main users the property owners and guests of the two campgrounds and resorts.
 Originally a smaller lake, the surface area increased when a dam was built across South Peacham Brook in 1879, raising the lake level by over four feet.
 The result was a larger supply of water to power mills downstream.
 Over the years, more than 100 property owners built cottages and seasonal homes along the four-mile shore.
 Rumor has it that as a child, young Jacques Cousteau learned to dive here while spending time at a summer camp.

 Harveys Lake is located in the Town of Barnet and takes its name from one of the original settlers of the region, Colonel Alexander Harvey.
 Originally, the lake was written as Harvey’s Lake, but the geological service removed the apostrophe in keeping with their policy.
 Colonel Harvey also lent his name to Harvey Mountain, a 1785-foot local landmark west of the lake.
 Today, the local lake association calls it Lake Harvey, but everyone locally knows what lake is being referred to no matter what it is called.
 For a small lake, Harvey Lake is quite deep, reaching a maximum depth of 144 feet.
 The lake has long been known as a coldwater fishery for rainbow trout and lake trout.